Automating Marketing with AI – From Campaigns to Conversion

 Quantifying the Impact

-KPI Before Emerging Technologies & Automation After (6 Months) Improvement
+KPI Before Emerging Technologies and Automation After (6 Months) Improvement

 Open Rate 18% 28% +10pp